typst-community/rowmantic/docs/rowmantic-manual.typ

 }

 = Introduction
-The idea is a row-oriented way to input tables, with just a little less syntactical overhead than the usual `table` function in Typst.
+Rowmantic introduces the `rowtable` function as a row-oriented "frontend" to the usual `table` function in typst.

 The `rowtable` function takes a markup block `[...]` per row, and the markup is split internally#footnote[But shallowly - not looking into styled or nested content] on a delimiter which is `&` by default.
 In all other aspects it works like the usual `table` function, with `stroke`, `fill`, `hline` and so on.

 #{
-  show raw: set block(stroke: none, width: auto) rowtable(
+  show raw: set block(stroke: none, width: auto) rowgrid(
     separator: "&",
     stroke: none,
-    inset: (x: 2em),
+    inset: (x: 2em, y: 5pt),
     [Input: &
       ```typc
       rowtable(